BornToBeRoot/PowerShell_IPv4PortScanner/README.md

 ## Description

 This is a powerful asynchronus Port-Scanner working with the PowerShell RunspacePool.
 You can scan any Port-Range you want.
-The Result will show you all open ports Port-Number, Protocol, Service-Name, Service-Description and Status.
+The result will show you all open ports Port-Number, Protocol, Service-Name, Service-Description and Status.

 This script also work fine along with my asychronus IP-Scanner published on GitHub too.
 You can easily pipe the output of the IP-Scanner result in this script.